rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * `(H strict-subset-of F)`

-Note that an empty setup is a forest but not a hierarchy.
+Note that an empty setup is a forest, but not a hierarchy.

 <!-- ======================================================================= -->
-## derived statements
+## remarks

 **CLARIFICATION**
 The root set (r in P) of a hierarchy `H := (V,P)` is equal to V. Because